Rapax-Brak/Garry-s-Battleground/rules.md

 3rd offense - Who ever you are disrespecting gets to choose, just no banning.

+4th offense - admins choice can include any punishment except a ban above 3 days

 ## ADMIN RULES (If you are not an admin does not apply to you; but, feel free to report any admin breaking these rules.)

 ### Do not leak information